 IV.
 Financial Aid Programs Specifically for Oklahoma Students

-1. Oklahoma's Promise is a program started by our state legislature in 1992 that is expected to pay college tuition for nearly 18,000 students attending Oklahoma colleges in 2018-19.
-The new family income limit for students applying in 2017-18 is $55,000, and will increase to $60,000 in 2021-22.
-These new income levels mean about half of you who want to go to college may qualify.
+1. Oklahoma’s Promise is a program started by our state legislature in 1992 that has been paying college tuition for nearly 18,000 students attending Oklahoma colleges and vocational schools each year.
+The new family income limit for students applying is $60,000.
+These new income levels mean about 85% of the TPS high school students who want to go to college will meet these income requirements.
 Students can apply and know if they are accepted during their eighth, ninth, tenth or eleventh grade school year.
 YPNG has an instructional video produced by the OK Regents who administer the program that shows you how to fill out the Promise application that is also under the College Bound Resources pulldown and also answers frequently asked questions about how to document family income for the Promise application:

 Must be an Oklahoma resident.

 Must enroll in the 8th, 9th, 10th or 11th grade.

 Must maintain a minimum 2.5 GPA in high school and stay out of trouble.